xafero/java-keyring/README.md

 *   Support for build tools like Maven/Gradle.
 *   Perhaps optional UI requests for passwords (Wincred/secret-service have Apis at least to prompt users).
 *   Convert to Kotlin and test in different Kotlin build target (node/jvm/binary).
-*   Update the osx binding to use non-legacy apis.

 That said, this library is perfectly usable today and tested on all systems.
 Checkout the badges above!